antiDigest/Grokking-Modern-System-Design-Interview/Design a Proximity Service Yelp/Design Considerations of Yelp/README.md

 - Consistency: The users have a consistent view of the data regarding places, reviews, and photos because we used reliable and fault-tolerant databases like key-value stores and relational databases.
 ## Summary
 The proximity-based servers allow the user to search for a specific place or places nearby.
 The map data of the world is huge and dividing it into segments and finding the specific segment was a challenge in itself.
 So, we used QuadTrees to optimize our search and provided the user with a list of places with minimum latency.

+## How will we design Yelp?
+Here is the breakdown of Yelp’s design:

+1. [Requirements](../Requirements%20of%20Yelp's%20Design/): In this lesson, we define the requirements and estimate the required servers, storage, and bandwidth of our system.
+2. [Design](../Design%20of%20Yelp/):In this lesson, we define the API design, the database schema, the components of our system, and the workflow of Yelp.
+3. [Design considerations](../Design%20Considerations%20of%20Yelp/): In this lesson, we dive deep into the design of the Yelp system.
+4. [Quiz](../Quiz%20on%20Yelp's%20Design/): In this lesson, we take a quiz to test our knowledge of Yelp design.
+Let’s start our design by defining its requirements.